“Prioritizing sleep and exercise makes such a difference across the board that it’s beyond worth it.” – Emily White Share this quote on Twitter

 Photo of Emily by Adrian Buckmaster.

-Our recommended book this week is Mastery by Robert Greene.
+Our recommended book this week is The Art of Learning by Josh Waitzkin.
 We only recommend three things a week that we believe will be of interest to our readers.
 Please take a moment to check it out.

 Meet our Book